InternetMaximalism/intmax-walletsdk/packages/intmax-walletsdk/README.md

 ...other methods

-webmax.ready();
+sdk.ready();

 ```

-# Webmax Protocol Proposal
+# INTMAX WalletSDK Protocol Proposal

 Wallet Connect with Web Wallets and more

 ## Summary

 We propose a protocol for connecting Web Wallets with Dapps.
 This protocol is simple, allowing for various applications.

 ## Abstract

 We propose a protocol that enables direct communication and connection between Web Wallets (wallets provided as web pages) and Dapps.
 This protocol defines the communication methods and data structures to facilitate EIP1193-like interactions between Web Wallets and Dapps.
 Essentially, this protocol is for communication between a Web Wallet and another web page operating in a separate tab, in accordance with the standard.
 Therefore, various extensions and applications are possible.
 For details, please refer to the Use Cases described later.

 ## Specification